qsomazzi/hs-deck-manager/README.md

 Hearthstone Deck Manager
 ========================

-The [demo](http://hearthstone.qsomazzi.fr) isn't always Up-to-date with the last publish version, but it's the more stable.
+The [demo](http://hearthstone.qsomazzi.fr) isn't always Up-to-date with the last publish version, but it's the more stable. - Last version : 31 / 12 / 2015

 Require
 -------